How To Battle The Blues — And Win

 It’s perfectly normal — and acceptable — to become a little depressed every now and then.
 You wouldn’t be human if events didn’t get you down occasionally; after all, life can be hard.
 But wallowing in despair isn’t wise, or healthy.
 Here are some suggestions for overcoming depression, techniques that are easy to employ and will pull you out of the blues whenever they strike.

 1) Imagine something happy, then focus your mind there.
-It might be a wonderful holiday, or the day you were promoted at work, or the surprise birthday party friends threw in your honour.
+It might be a wonderful holiday or the day you were promoted at work, or the surprise birthday party friends threw in your honor.
 Everyone has memorable events in their lives, and when you’re depressed nothing helps more than thinking about a day when you were genuinely, truly happy.

 2) Say out loud what your strengths are.
 You can write them down if you prefer, but hearing yourself say something like, “I’m a terrific boss, my employees tell me,” does wonders for the mood and ego.
 Sometimes it’s easy to forget all you’ve accomplished when you’re depressed, so a small reminder helps enormously.